Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 Let's check some examples to understand how it works in practice.

 In all the examples
- 1. dots (.) is used to show spaces in code.
+ 1. dots (.) are used to show spaces in code.
- 2. Vertical bar (\|) is used to visualize the left margin.
+ 2. Vertical bars (\|) are used to visualize the left margin.

 ***This is the first example*** having no whitespaces in the output.